SumanKNath/WABER/README.md

  2: random page multiple times
 ```

 1. You may choose which addon type you'd like to test your agent with, along with the frequency of its appearance.
 Then, you may run `./mitmproxy -s addons.py` which uses the settings defined in `config.json`.
 This will allow you to intercept when there is a new request made in the Docker environment, and modify the response to introduce unreliable scenarios to test the desired agent against.
+This will also allow you to record efficiency metrics (prompt tokens, completion tokens, latency) for each LLM call.